KAUR (satellite bus): KAUR-2

 The KAUR-2 was designed by OKB-1 (and later Reshetnev Company) for the Molniya satellites.
 It was originally an experimental bus, but after successful missions, was put into production.
 The bus had a sealed 2.5 cubic meter internal volume to stabilize the temperature.
 Its attitude control system could point with a 10° accuracy, and transmitted in the 10 m bands.
 Its propulsion system was derived from the Venera 1VA probes.
-It used the KDU-414 propellant system and S5.31 engine from 1960 to 1974, after which it upgraded to the KDU-414A with the S5.114 engine.
+It used the KDU-414 propulsion system and S5.31 engine from 1960 to 1974, after which it upgraded to the KDU-414A with the S5.114 engine.
 This had a specific impulse of 290 seconds.